SaaS Applications with Embedded BI

 #5 The Joneses Have Adopted a BI Platform

 Those of us who payed attention in kindergarten know it’s never a good idea to do something just because someone else did, but competitors help us keep track of the market.
 When other companies in your vertical start investing in a new technology, be it BI or something else, the trick is in choosing how to respond.
 You can:

 - Do nothing.
 Maybe they’re moving in a direction that doesn’t fit your market niche, or perhaps you have reason to believe the move is a fad or anomaly that won’t impact the industry long-term.
 In any case, you feel safest not following the crowd.

 - Adopt the same platform.
-Only do this if you think the move is crucial to the survival of your business and if you think not adopting the exact same technology will render you obsolete in short order.
+Only do this if you think the move is crucial to the survival of your SaaS business and if you think not adopting the exact same technology will render you obsolete in short order.

 - Adopt a similar technology.
 Maybe all your competitors are going with a particular vendor or feature set.
 Picking a different solution could help you stay with the pack while maintaining your brand identity.
 Finding a product closely aligned with your business objectives puts you at pace but also distinguishes your offerings from those of your competitors.